cdcepi/WNV-forecast-data-2022/Evaluation.md

 ### Logarithmic Score

-Each quantile forecast will be fitted to a Negative Binomial distribution and the probability, *p*, of the observed outcome, *x*, will be calculated from the probability mass function (PMF) of that distribution.
+Each quantile forecast will be fitted to a negative binomial distribution and the probability, *p*, of the observed outcome, *x*, will be calculated from the probability mass function (PMF) of the fitted negative binonmial distribution.
 The corresponding logarithmic score is therefore:

-> S(p|x) = ln(PMF(x))
+> S(x) = ln(p(x))

 Logarithmic scores below -10 will be assigned a value of -10.